Trump skirts testimony question in blistering 14-page Jan. 6 response

-(The Hill) — Former President Donald Trump on Friday skirted the question of whether he would testify under subpoena in a 14-page response to the House committee investigating the Jan.
-6 riots at the Capitol, instead doubling down on his disproven claims that the 2020 election was stolen.
+WASHINGTON (The Hill) — Former President Donald Trump on Friday skirted the question of whether he would testify under subpoena in a 14-page response to the House committee investigating the Jan.
+6 riots at the Capitol.
+Instead, he doubled down on disproven claims that the 2020 election was stolen.

 Trump posted a letter to committee chairman Bennie Thompson (D-Miss.) one day after the panel voted unanimously to subpoena him for testimony about his role in the events of Jan.
 6, when supporters of the former president stormed the Capitol to halt the certification of the 2020 election results.